 People who have CAD may have a lot of

-physical limitations because of chest pain or shortness of breath with exertion
+physical limitations because of angina symptoms or shortness of breath with exertion

 or because of severe weakness.
 These people may rely on others for

 help with relatively simple but important tasks.
 If your loved one experiences

 trouble with daily activities, you and your family may choose to assume a large

 role in managing his or her day-to-day life.
 Some of the ways in which you can